 Parents vigilant about educating their child about drugs and alcohol could inadvertently be supplying “drugs” powerful enough to kill the first time they are used.
 Teen inhalant abuse is a frequent issue in many areas.
-Surveys conducted in the US and Canada reveal that huffing (or inhalant use) is becoming one of the most widespread problems in North America and may be as popular as marijuana.
+Surveys conducted in the United States and Canada reveal that huffing (or inhalant use) is becoming one of the most widespread problems in North America.
+Also, it could be as popular as marijuana.

 The National Inhalant Prevention Coalition says youth are quickly discovering that common household products are inexpensive to obtain, easy to hide, and the easiest way to get high.
-More than one million people used inhalants to get high last year and it is believed that one in five students have experimented with inhalants by the time they reach grade eight.
+More than one million people used inhalants to get high last year, and it is believed that one in five students have experimented with inhalants by the time they reach grade eight.

 In Canada, the Canadian Pediatric Society has stated publicly that it is “extremely concerned with the practice of inhalant abuse among children and adolescents,” and has recommended the dangers associated with its use be better publicized and included in substance abuse prevention and treatment programs.

 Interestingly, it is not just troubled teens that become users.
 A study of teens aged 12 and 13-year-olds conducted by the Substance Abuse and Mental Health Administration found inhalants to be the most reported class of illicit drugs used in the past year.
 Venture Academy can provide parents with the resources they need while helping teens avoid and get clean from substance abuse.

 Inhalant Abuse Defined

 Also known as huffing, solvent abuse, sniffing, bagging, and glue sniffing, teen inhalant abuse is the intentional inhalation of gas or vapours for the purpose of achieving a brief period of euphoria.
 Abusing these substances is easy typically because they are are so prevalent in both homes and stores.
 Many people aren’t even aware that these common products can be abused.
 However, when they are, they put the lives of young people at risk.